 The number of posts you create should be determined by how much time you dedicate.
 Don’t under-estimate how long it takes to put a post together.
 It’s a good idea to time yourself – you may be surprised at how long it can take?
 We’d suggest starting with a low number, two posts a week and then build up rather than starting big and having to cut down.

 Choose a monthly or quarterly theme to keep momentum for your posts, blogs and articles

 You can easily run out of steam and ideas with your postings so why not develop a content calendar, selecting a theme for the month or quarter and then develop content posts, blogs and articles to suit.
 There should of course be a correlation with your brand – and also don’t forget the reasons why you’re doing LinkedIn in the first place.

 If you’re stuck for content ideas, why not utilise Google alerts or a paid tool such as Paiger, it allows you to set-up criteria about the types of media articles you’d like to see and then allows them to share them on your LinkedIn company profile page as well as send directly to your staff.

 So, you’ve got your company page and some content planned for your updates, fantastic – but how do you start to increase your followers so more people will see you?
 Here is where your employees can help.

 Are your employees on LinkedIn?
 What do their profiles look like?

 Ask your employees to create a LinkedIn profile or update it if they already have one.
 It’s a good idea to offer a few guidelines to keep everything looking professional.
-Some points to mention might be:

-They might ask.
+What’s in it for them?
 Well for one, it will progress their personal professional network and opportunities when the time is right.
 You might also wish to provide an incentive such a prize for the best LinkedIn profile or most activity.